383425

 Same-store sales growth is a key performance indicator used to measure organic growth and demand for retailers.

-TJX's demand within its existing stores has generally risen over the last two years but lagged behind the broader consumer retail sector.
-On average, the company's same-store sales have grown by 3.8% year on year.
+TJX's demand within its existing stores has been relatively stable over the last eight quarters but fallen behind the broader consumer retail sector.
+On average, the company's same-store sales have grown by 2.1% year on year.
 With positive same-store sales growth amid an increasing physical footprint of stores, TJX is reaching more customers and growing sales.

 TJX Year On Year Same Store Sales Growth